 As you can imagine now, girls’ love for cars can be just as intense as boys’ love for cars, sometimes even more, if you include the mothering instinct into the equation.

 So what can you expect to find in a girl’s garage?

 The answer is anything – from a Volvo through a race car to a truck.
-As you can see from the study performed and released by TrueCar in 2012, the highest percentage of brand purchases by females in 2011 is hold by the MINI – 46.2%, which out-placed the VW Beetle a few years ago.
-It is followed by Nissan – 45.7% and Kia – 45.6%.
+According to the 2012 TrueCar study, the highest percentage of brand purchases by females in 2011 belongs to the MINI – 46.2%, which out-placed the VW Beetle a few years ago.
+Nissan follows at 45.7% and Kia – at 45.6%.

 In 2011, the redesigned Beetle stood out in popularity with the male population – 45.4% of the buyers happen to be male.

 When it comes to the most popular make/model in 2011, females seem to strongly prefer Volvo S40 (now discontinued in the US) with 57.9 % of the purchases made by them.
-Nissan holds the second place again with 56.9% of the purchases being done by women, followed by VW Eos with 56.4% and VW Beetle – 54.6%.
+Nissan holds second place again as the brand popular among women, with 56.9% of the purchases, followed by VW Eos with 56.4% and VW Beetle – 54.6%.

 Even though this study shows that the gap between genders (when it comes to choosing a vehicle) still exists, it is gradually fading when it comes to women racers and truck drivers.
 It is true that it did take a while for women to have their own spot on the racing line, and in the truck industry, both of which are still predominantly male fields, however, the garage of either one of those female groups is no different than that of a man.